tummalah/designPatterns-principles/CREATIONAL-PATTERNS/PATTERN.md

 #### Singleton
 * Singleton is used to have a single instance of a class in your entire application
 * One of the benefits of using Singleton is shared state
 * Most commonly used to hold application configuration

+#### Factory
+* Factory pattern is usually a combination of single responsibilty and open/closed principles
+* Delegation of creating objects to factory class so that the client does not have to know how the objects are built.